ohnobenito/teamprofilegenerator/README.md

 # **Template Engine**

 ## Description
-A software engineering team generator command line application.
-This application prompts the user for information about the team's manager and as many team members needed.
+A CLI Application that takes user input and generates an HTML page for a software engineering team.
+This application prompts the user for information about the team's manager, engineers, and interns.
+The application then gives each employee a small profile on the page with their name, id, and email, as well as different information depending on the role they play on the team.

 Links to [GitHub Repo](https://www.github.com/ohnobenito/templateengine) and [Demo Video](https://drive.google.com/file/d/1VZzIqpUK81-9nr9UazTokRG_fT-NcTo1/view?usp=sharing)